Last Updated: June 2026

 No. You pay once, and your ETIAS is valid for three years (or until your passport expires).
 During that time, you can make unlimited trips to all 30 ETIAS countries without paying again.

 No. Travelers under 18 are exempt from the fee.
-However, they still need their own ETIAS application — a parent or guardian submits it on their behalf, free of charge.
+However, they still need their own ETIAS application submitted by a parent or guardian, free of charge.

 No. Travelers aged 70 and over are fee-exempt.
 You still need to apply, but the application is free.

-What if I get a new passport during my ETIAS validity?
+What happens if I get a new passport during my ETIAS validity?

-Can I pay in USD, GBP, or another currency?
+Can I pay for ETIAS in US dollars or British pounds?

 The fee is denominated in euros.
 Your bank or credit card company will handle the currency conversion automatically.
 Use a card with no foreign transaction fees to avoid extra charges.